Juniper/nita-cli/README.md

 ## Goal

-NITA CLI resolves the complexity of dealing with a lot of different technologies within the same framework by simplifying any other command with its arguments, options, etc... into a single, customisable, intuitive and easy to remember command of your choice.
+NITA CLI resolves the complexity of dealing with a lot of different technologies within the same framework by simplifying any command with its arguments, options, etc... into a single, customisable, intuitive and easy to remember command of your choice.

 ## Reusability